3mdeb/pxe-server/docs/ipxe_home_server.md

 ## Installation ##

 1. Server should be running inside a Docker container therefore docker is required.
-To install docker on Debian go [here](https://docs.docker.com/engine/installation/linux/debian/).
+To install docker go [here](https://docs.docker.com/engine/installation/).

 2. To build environment and install ipxe server go to [this](https://github.com/3mdeb/pxe-server) address and follow instructions.
-I belive that according to FHS, pxe-server should be cloned to `/opt/pxe-tftpd/`.
+According to FHS, pxe-server should be cloned to `/opt/pxe-tftpd/`.
 Note that this catalog is used later.
 It can be changed but this requires changes in `ipxe-tftp.service` (if used).

 3. Script `./init.sh` builds environment for Debian i386 installation.